- Massage therapy can play a vital part in your overall health and well-being

 Do I have to remove all my clothes?

 For most traditional massage styles, you’ll need to get undressed, with the option to leave on your underwear.
-However, if your session will primarily consist of trigger point therapy, Thai bodywork, certain types of sports massage and reflexology treatment, you can remain dressed.
+However, if your session will consist primarily of trigger point therapy, Thai bodywork, certain types of sports massage and reflexology treatment, you can remain dressed.
 No matter what, your comfort is of the utmost importance!